Navigation » List of Schools » East Los Angeles College » Psychology » Psychology 041 – Life Span Psychology » Summer 2020 » Exam 2

 Question #20

-A Sally will likely perform worse than she would have had she not been told about the gender difference
+A Sally will likely perform as well as she would have had she not told about the gender difference.

 C Sally will rise to the occasion and perform better than she would have had she not been told about the gender difference.